AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- ServerAppConnector should send dates in get and post as ISO string
+- DateVal should take argument values
+- Cryptic error if try to show date objects as values of a SelectInput (should format them, but blowup is confusing)
 - Huge number of requests and error storm when enter PuzzlesServerApp.PotdLeagueData('hiddenWords', new Date()) into Inspector Current Watch - because new Date() is different every time!
 - Selectable Item sets should show pointer on hover
 - Selected Item shows automatically